 Most sports divide their game into separate parts.
-In hockey there are 3 periods.
+In hockey, there are 3 periods.
 Basketball and football both have 4 quarters.
-Baseball has 9 innings, cricket is two.
+Baseball has 9 innings, and cricket is two.
 Chess is just like these sports too.
 If you compare chess with hockey, the game is split into 3 parts.
 But we don’t call them “periods”.
 We give each part a different name:

 The opening is the first part of the game.
-It usually last around 10 moves.
+It usually lasts around 10 moves.
 This is the time when we develop our pieces.
 In this stage, time is an important element in the opening.

 The endgame or ending is the final stage of the game when there are only a few pieces left.
 Everything that happens between the opening and the endgame is called the middlegame!

 The middlegame is where most of the action is.
-The strength of a chess player is usually found within the middle game as it requires good calculation techniques, positional understanding and resilience.
+The strength of a chess player is usually found within the middle game as it requires good calculation techniques, positional understanding, and resilience.

-Sometimes its hard to tell where one part starts and another ends.
+Sometimes it’s hard to tell where one part starts and another ends.
 There are no buzzers or bells to signal things in chess.
 Maybe there should be!